joe7575/pdp13/manuals/manualXL_EN.md

 The next step is to load the file `shell1.16` from the tape drive and execute it from address $0000. `shell1.h16` is a loader program that nests in the address range $0000 - $00BF and remains there.
 Every application must return to this loader if it is terminated.
 This is usually done with the instruction `sys #$71`.

+### File `shell2.com`

+Since the loading program does not have any commands (the address range $0000 - $00BF is much too small for this), a second part is reloaded into the address range from $0100 after a cold start.
+This program has a command line with commands and can load and execute other programs from a drive.

+3 types of executable programs are supported:

+- `.h16` files are text files in H16 format.
+This format allows a program to be loaded to a defined address, as is the case with `shell1.h16`, for example.
+All punch tape programs are also in H16 format.
+Programs can only be exchanged using punch tapes in this format.
+- `.com` files are files in binary format.
+The binary format is much more compact (approx. Factor 3) and therefore the better choice for programs. `.com` files are always loaded from address $0100 and must be prepared accordingly (instruction `.org $100`).
+- `.bat` files are text files with an executable command in the first line (more is not possible yet).
+E.g. the file `help.bat` contains the text `cat help.txt`.
+If `help` is entered, the batch file is opened and the command `cat help.txt` is executed so that the help text is displayed.

+The following applies to `.com` and `.h16` files: The application must start at address $0100, must not change the address range below $00C0 and must return to the operating system at the end via `sys #$71`.

+### "Hello world" for J/OS

 Here is the famous "Hello World" program for J/OS-13 in assembler:

 ```assembly